Jubis007/AND101-Week3-AnimalApps/README.md

 ## Summary

 **AnimalApps** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+With those gone, it's a collection of widgets for a variety of purposes!

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **:D , <3 , :O**

 ## Application Features